 - Stay calm and listen carefully to what is said.
 You do not need a 'witness' - Carefully explain that it is likely that the information will need to be shared with others - do not promise to keep secrets - Allow the pupil to continue at her/his own pace and do not interrupt if they are freely recalling events - Ask questions for clarification only, and at all times avoid asking questions that suggest a particular answer.
 Questions should be framed in an open manner and not 'lead' the pupil in any way.
 For example, say, "Tell me what has happened", rather than, "Did s/he do..." - Reassure the pupil that s/he has done the right thing in telling you.
-Explain what you will do next and with whom the information will be shared - Do not ask the pupil to repeat the disclosure to anyone else in school or ask him/her to write a 'statement' - Contact your DSL as soon as you can or, where such contact is not possible, ensure a referral is made without delay to the local children's services team - Record in writing what was said, including the pupil's own words, as soon as possible - note the date, time, any names mentioned, to whom the information was given and ensure that the record is signed and dated - Do not discuss with other staff parents/carers without agreeing with the DSL first
+Explain what you will do next and with whom the information will be shared - Do not ask the pupil to repeat the disclosure to anyone else in school or ask him/her to write a 'statement' - Contact your DSL as soon as you can or, where such contact is not possible, ensure a referral is made without delay to the local children's services team - Record in writing what was said, including the pupil's own words, as soon as possible - note the date, time, any names mentioned, to whom the information was given and ensure that the record is signed and dated (See Appendix 1a, Nagging Doubt form or Serious Concern Form 1b) This information should also be recorded on SLEUTH - Do not discuss with other staff parents/carers without agreeing with the DSL first

-6.4 Guidance on Information Sharing is available in the following document:
+6.4 Guidance on Information Sharing is available, in the following document: